Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Introduction

 On the contrary, in this paper we extend this paradigm by assuming that \emph{i)} the identity of the leader is an additional degree of freedom that can be \emph{persistently changed} (i.e., online) with the aim of \emph{ii)} optimizing both the group tracking performance of the reference motion command and the (concurrent) convergence to a desired group formation.
 We refer to this problem as \emph{online leader selection}.

 In the recent years, a few works have addressed related objectives with different approaches.
 Maximization of network coherence, i.e., the ability of the consensus-network to reject stochastic disturbances, has been the optimization criteria used in~\cite{2010-PatBam}.
-The criteria used in \cite{2010-BorAtt} has been controllability of the network and minimization of a quadratic cost to reach a given target.
+The criteria used in \cite{2010-BorAtt} have been controllability of the network and minimization of a quadratic cost to reach a given target.
 The case of large-scale network and noise-corrupted leaders has been considered in \cite{2011-FarLinJov,2011-LinFarJov}.
 A joint consideration of controllability and performance has been recently considered in~\cite{2012-ClaBusPoo}.
-The authors in~\cite{2012-KawEge} use instead the concept of manipulability applied to select the best leader in the group.
+The authors in~\cite{2012-KawEge} use instead the concept of manipulability to select the best leader in the group.

 {With respect to these cases, we consider a different optimization criterion which, we believe, is more suited for applications involving collective motion tracking: the convergence rate to the reference velocity signal (only known by the current leader) and to the desired formation.
-We note that this criterion does not only depend on the characteristics of the network, but also on the current state of the agents and on the current reference signal.
-Therefore, its optimization cannot be performed once and for all at the beginning of the task, as it is the case for most of the aforementioned approaches.} Furthermore, we also consider the possibility of a time-varying (but connected) interaction graph, and we provide a fully-distributed control strategy to obtain an optimal and online leader selection.
+We note that these criteria do not only depend on the characteristics of the network, but also on the current state of the agents and on the current reference signal.
+Therefore, their optimization cannot be performed once and for all at the beginning of the task, as it is the case for most of the aforementioned approaches.} Furthermore, for the sake of generality, we also consider the possibility of a \emph{time-varying} (but connected) interaction graph, and we provide a \emph{fully-distributed} control strategy for obtaining an optimal and online selection of the leader.